MoyiGuo/research/README.md

 I am currently a MS student enrolled in the Quantitative Computational Finance program at Georgia Tech.

-Prior to this, I received my Bachelor Degrees in both Economics and Applied Mathematics (double major) at Tsinghua University in 2018 where I worked with [Prof. Michael R.Powers](http://www.sem.tsinghua.edu.cn/en/powers) on the topic of prediction on default risks.
+Prior to this, I received my Bachelor Degrees in both Economics and Applied Mathematics (double major) at [Tsinghua University](http://www.tsinghua.edu.cn/publish/thu2018en/index.html) in 2018 where I worked with [Prof. Michael R.Powers](http://www.sem.tsinghua.edu.cn/en/powers) on the topic of prediction on default risks.
 I was also a research assistant for [Prof. Alexander Cowles White](http://alex-white.net) and developed the topic of evolutionary game theory under incomplete information as my bachelor thesis in Economics.
-Besides, my mathematics bachelor thesis was supervised by [Prof. Jiaxin Hu](http://faculty.math.tsinghua.edu.cn/~jxhu/).hh
+Besides, my mathematics bachelor thesis was supervised by [Prof. Jiaxin Hu](http://faculty.math.tsinghua.edu.cn/~jxhu/).

 You can use the [editor on GitHub](https://github.com/MoyiGuo/research/edit/master/README.md) to maintain and preview the content for your website in Markdown files.